Doregon/tnpsh-wiki/cfw-hfw-mfw/prep-cfw/flashers/progskeet.md

 11. **Attach console fan and heat sinks attached back onto your motherboard if they were taken off, and plug the fan power cable in**.
 Turn the PS3 back on.
 Depending on your firmware version, your PS3 may boot to recovery mode, or straight to the XMB.
 Do not panic if it boots to recovery mode.
 If you make it to this point, your console successfully took the patched dump.
 If it did not, try reflashing again.

 12. Follow the [instructions to install CFW](https://www.reddit.com/r/ps3homebrew/wiki/installing_cfw) or follow [this guide](https://www.reddit.com/r/ps3homebrew/wiki/general_setup) for a recommendation of firmware and applications.
 You can go directly to a 4.XX CFW.
 If you are looking to go to a 3.XX firmware, make sure to use Rogero or Rebug "Downgrader" firmware, then your desired firmware.
-Keep in mind that if your MinVerChk reported "3.56" as the minimum, you can not install a 3.55 firmware.
+Keep in mind that if your minverchk reported "3.56" as the minimum, you can not install a 3.55 firmware.

 # Patching and Flashing (NOR)